MrRutledge/DockerPractice/serverVisits/readme.md

 it helps us to speed us the running the container especially multiple containers

 It also helps us to automate most of the commands that we have been running by hand.

+Four ways to automate the container starting processes

+we have the:
+"no"----> this policy never restarts the conatainer
+"+ always"----> this policy states that the container always try to restart "on-failure"---> only restart if a container stops with an error code "unless-stopped"---> always restart unless unless the developer forcibly stops it.